Nairobi Hiking Tour 5 KM Oloolua Nature Trail Karen

 * Minimum of one person required

-* Visas, international airfares and airport taxes; meals
+* Visas, international airfares, and airport taxes; meals

 * Sightseeing not included in the package; optional activities